ally-ahmed/tss-app/README.md

 ### Next Time TODO
 - Move hooks to a separate folder and file check start-trellaux and set actions to server only maybe also trpc/init
-- remove super JSON, I don't thin we need it a the moment
+- remove super JSON, I don't thin we need it at the moment
-- Add gradient and logo to Create Tss app
 - Add loading state for post list
 - Add font
 - Add auth